nanoframework/Samples/samples/Bluetooth/ImprovWifi/README.md

 or any other web page.

 This is an initial working version of the *Improv* class showing what can be done.
-Probably later this class can be moved to a separate repo. so it has its own nu-get to make it easy to include in you own application.
+Probably later this class can be moved to a separate repo, so it has its own nuGet package to make it easy to consume by applications.

 *Improv* is a free open standard which allows the device to be provisioned directly from a web page.
 This works for Chrome and Edge browsers.